Amin-Abdi/csv-data-analysis/README.md

     npm install
 ```

+4. Create a data folder to hold your csv file, just like the sample folder adn replace file1Path and file2Path with the paths to your two csv files.

-4. Navigate to the src directory to run the program:
+5. Navigate to the src directory to run the program:
 ```bash
     cd src
     node app.js
 ```

-5. To run the test, make sure you are in the root directory, then run
+6. To run the test, make sure you are in the root directory, then run
 ```bash
     npm run test
 ```